EngThi/Edge-Nexus/README.md

 # Edge Nexus: Standalone Industrial Edge Controller

 This is a custom industrial carrier board I built for high-noise environments.
 It uses PC817 optocouplers for isolation and has RS-485/Modbus comms through an SP3485 chip.
-I wrote all the docs myself, including the 80+ hours of logs in JOURNAL.md.
 I managed to get the hardware under $50 by sourcing directly from LCSC and AliExpress.

 ## Why I built this